Hakim Habibur Rahman

+Early life and family

+Habibur Rahman was born on 23 March 1881 to a Sunni Muslim family of hakims in the Choto Katra mahalla of Dacca, Bengal Presidency.
+His father was an akhund and physician, and his ancestors had arrived to Bengal from Afghanistan.

 Medical career

 Habibur Rahman trained for 11 years in tibb (traditional medical practice) and the Unani system of medicine at Kanpur, Lucknow, Delhi and Agra after completing his studies at Dhaka Madrasah.
 He established his own practice in 1904.
-In 1939 he was awarded the title of Shifaul Mulk for his contribution in the field of Unani medicine by the British government.
+In 1939, he was awarded the title of Shifaul Mulk for his contribution in the field of Unani medicine by the British government.

 Social and political work

 Habibur Rahman was a prominent leader of the Khilafat Movement in East Bengal.
-In the 1920s and '30s he performed as a major arbitrator for the Sardar community of Dhaka, who were the traditional leaders of the Panchayet system of local government of Dhaka.
-He edited Al Mushriq, an Urdu monthly journal, in 1906, and launched another Urdu monthly, Jadu, together with Khwaja Adel in 1924.
-He founded the Tibbia Habibia College in Dhaka in 1930.
-Apart from his general support to the Dhaka Museum, he donated 231 old coins, some of gold and silver, to the museum in 1936.

-Tibbia Habibia College is the one of oldest medical colleges and the oldest Unani medical college in Bangladesh.
+In the 1920s and '30s, he performed as a major arbitrator for the Sardar community of Dhaka, who were the traditional leaders of the Panchayet system of local government of Dhaka.
+He edited Al Mashriq, an Urdu monthly journal, in 1906, and launched another Urdu monthly, Jadu, together with Khwaja Adel in 1924.
+In 1930, he founded the Tibbia Habibia College in Dacca, which is the one of oldest medical colleges and the oldest Unani medical college in Bangladesh.
 This was not only a college, it was the pioneer of Unani medicine revolution in Bangladesh.
 Hakim Habibur Rahman is still remembered and respected for this establishment.
 Tibbia Habibia College has been producing Unani physician with the title DUMS (Diploma in Unani Medicine and Surgery).
 It has designed and formed a Unani medical college under Dhaka University which has been producing BUMS (Bachelor of Unani Medicine and Surgery) physician for the country.

+Apart from his general support to the Dacca Museum, he donated 231 old coins, some of gold and silver, to the museum in 1936.

 Literary work

 A notable Urdu journalist and writer in turn of the century Dhaka, Habibur Rahman wrote extensively, often under the takhallus (pen name) of Ahsan (meaning "mercy").
 Apart from the celebrated Asudegan-e-Dhaka (1946) and Dhaka Panchas Baras Pahle (1949), his other major works include Al-Fariq (1904), Socrates' biography Hayat-e-Sukrat (1904), Tazkiratul-Fujala and Masajid-e-Dhaka.
 He collected all the Arabic, Persian and Urdu books written in Bengal for more than 40 years and published a catalogue titled Sulasa Ghusala.
 He compiled the correspondence of Mirza Ghalib and Khwaja Haider Jan Shayek, a 19th-century Urdu poet from Dhaka, in Inshaye Shayek.
-He was the founder secretary of Anjuman-e-Urdu, an organisation established to provide a forum for Urdu in East Bengal and Assam.
+He was the founder secretary of Anjuman-e-Urdu, an organisation established to provide a forum for Urdu in Eastern Bengal and Assam.